infinum/rails-handbook/File upload.md

 * Validations

-This plugin allows you to check the dimensions and file type of uploaded images.
+This plugin allows you to check the dimensions and file type of the uploaded images.
 Check it out [here](https://github.com/janko-m/shrine#validations).

 * Metadata

-The Metadata plugin is used to store information on uploaded images.
+The Metadata plugin is used to store information on the uploaded images.
 You can read more about it [here](https://github.com/janko-m/shrine#metadata).

 * Background jobs

 Shrine supports background image processing and deletion.
 You can read how to set it up [here](https://github.com/janko-m/shrine#background-jobs).

 ## Migrating from other uploaders

 Here are two articles that explain how to migrate to Shrine from other uploaders:

 * [Shrine for CarrierWave Users](http://shrinerb.com/rdoc/files/doc/carrierwave_md.html)
 * [Shrine for Paperclip Users](http://shrinerb.com/rdoc/files/doc/paperclip_md.html)